apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ### Build the Downloadable Image

-This command attaches the image descriptor header with the specicifed version number and prepares the image for download.
+This command attaches the image descriptor header with the specified version number and prepares the image for download.

 ```no-highlight